blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

         artifact: SignedPackages
 ```

 And that's "all" it takes to Authenticode and nuget sign the output of a .NET build.
+I use this script to compile and sign the [idunno.Authentication](https://github.com/blowdart/idunno.Authentication) nuget packages should you want to see a complete [codesigning pipeline definition](https://github.com/blowdart/idunno.Authentication/blob/dev/azure-pipelines.yml).

 If you think this is complicated you should see what the .NET team has to go through where signing is an entirely separate service where we don't have access to the keys at all.